SitekickRemastered/TheyCamefortheOoze/README.md

 With that in mind, please note:
 - You can NOT claim chips.
-- Galactic hiscore are not functional.
+- Galactic hiscores are not functional.
 Do not try to use them.
 - Runs in a small window.
 - Use this program at your own risk.
 We're relying on extremely old code.